willy-mello/cantina/README.md

 ```
 hit enter to run your query.

+each object with the class of 'Box' will print to the console as JSON and include a red number
+indicating how many object were retrieved

 to search by className, it is the same, except you prefix the desired classname with a period '.'
 ```